 Why I Started The Last Disciple Series

-Several years ago, I read a short piece from BibleGateway.com that showed estimated dates when New Testament books came out.
-One thing struck me then and I couldn’t stop thinking about it–the Gospel of John came out fifty years or more after the Crucifixion of Christ!
-What did John do all those years?
-Over time, my interest grew and that’s why I started The Last Disciple Series.
+About nine years ago, I read a short piece from BibleGateway.com that showed estimated dates when New Testament books were published.
+One thing struck me then and I couldn’t stop thinking about it.
+The Gospel of John was published fifty years or more after the Crucifixion of Christ!
+I could not stop wondering what John did all those years?
+Where did he live?
+Why did it take so long to write the fourth gospel?

 John Waited For Fifty Years